 Now, this is a nice addition to my Deliverance collection, unlike the "Back in the Day" CD.
 I owned a copy of the 1986 Greetings of Death demo tape for years.
 I played it so much that it started squealing.
 So, it's nice to finally have these songs on CD Add to that the two California Metal tracks, some "Weapons" pre-production demos and an interview and you have one fine collectors disc.
 Only thing missing is the original demo cover art.
 Too bad they didn't decide to use it, or at least include it in the cover somewhere.
 The liner notes includes some thoughts from Jimmy Brown on each demo.
 I should also mention that the song "Speckled Bird" is a goofy (on purpose) country song.

 Originally released on CD in 2001 on M8 Records, Retroactive re-issued this CD in 2007 with superior artwork.
 The cover art is similar to the original, but replaces the cartoony logo with the Deliverance logo.
 Also, the graphics and text throughout are improved.
-As well, the disc has been remastered.
+As well, the music has been remastered.

 Well, after several years of rumors of a reformation, in 2001 we finally get a new disc from Jimmy Brown, Manny Morales, and a host of new members.
 Being a "D" fan since their early demo days, I bought this the day it became available.
 Right off the bat I noted that the cover art was very cool, perhaps one of their best since "Weapons of Our Warfare."
 The illustration of the old Deliverance "iron cross" breaking away and giving way to a shiny new Deliverance cross is a tell tale story of what to expect in the music.
 The sticker on the front of the disc (put on by the store) stated that this was "heavy progressive metal with industrial influences."
 Upon first listen I would agree with the label, but would be lying if I did not admit I was more than disappointed.
 There is no more speed, no more aggression, no more killer riffs, no shredding guitar solos, no double bass.
 Argh!
 Picture a mixture of mid-paced "River of Disturbance" and "Camelot in Smithereens" with some electronica elements thrown in.
 What I was really hoping for was the Deliverance of old.
 Perhaps this was due to the rumors that Deliverance were "returning to their roots."
 I should have known that this rumor is usually never true.
 After getting over my initial disappointment however, I gave the discs several listens over the weeks in hopes of the music growing on me.
 I must say that it did a bit; it must have since I continued to play it.
 It's hard for a longtime fan to not compare the music to the discs that he cherishes, but if you can separate the band from their past then this disc can be an enjoyable listen.
 Believe me when I say though that this is a very different Deliverance.
 I think I'll go pop on some "Weapons of Our Warfare" and relive the glory days of Deliverance.
 My copy is autographed by Jimmy Brown (guitars/vocals) and Manny Morales (bass).